jrief/django-angular/docs/angular-model-form.rst

 Integrate a Django form with an AngularJS model
 ===============================================

-When you derive from Django's ``forms.Form`` class in an AngularJS environment, it can be useful to augment the rendered form output with an AngularJS HTML tag, such as::
+When deriving from Django's ``forms.Form`` class in an AngularJS environment, it can be useful to augment the rendered form output with an AngularJS HTML tag, such as::

 	ng-model="model_name"

 where *model_name* corresponds to the named field from the declared form class.